ryanrosello-og/playwright-redactor/README.md

 ## 📦 Usage

-Ideally, you would invoke this app as part of your CI/CD pipeline as soon as Playwright has finished generated the trace files using the following command.
+Ideally, you would invoke this app as part of your CI/CD pipeline as soon as Playwright has finished generating the trace files using the following command.

 ```bash
 npx playwright-redactor -c ./config.json -t ./traces -r ./regexes.txt
 ```

 The command above will redact the sensitive information from the trace files in the `./traces` folder using the configuration in the `./config.json` file.
+The regexes used for redaction are defined in the `./regexes.txt` file.

 ## ⚙️ Command line options